Introduction: Clay Bird House

 Folk art, Cardinal red over the entire cap

 Apple Barrel, granite grey

 Step 17: Dry Brush the Bark

-I dry brushed five four colors on the trunk and went over those with the same Burnt umber as the base to help blend and complete the look.
+I dry brushed four colors on the trunk and went over those with the same Burnt umber as the base to help blend and complete the look.

 Folk art, old ivy